EnjoAUTeam/magento2-replace-inventory/README.md

-# Magento 2 removal of optional MSI modules
+# Magento 2 removal of optional modules
-This repository contains a composer meta-package that removes optional MSI modules.
-To install, use the following:
+This repository contains a composer meta-package that removes optional modules.
+To install this package, use the following:

-    composer require yireo/magento2-replace-inventory:2.3.1
+    composer require yireo/magento2-replace-inventory

+## Notes
-See also the package `yireo/magento2-replace-all`.
+See the package [`yireo/magento2-replace-tools`.](https://github.com/yireo/magento2-replace-tools) for more information